Kapil Dev Agarwal

 Kapil Dev Agarwal is an Indian politician.
 He is a third-time M.L.A. from Muzaffarnagar, Uttar Pradesh.
-He belongs to Bhartiya Janta Party and he was also a former Chairman of Muzaffarnagar Nagar Palika.
+He belongs to Bhartiya Janata Party and he was also a former chairman of Muzaffarnagar Nagar Palika.
 He was appointed a Minister of State (independent charge) in the Yogi Adityanath led UP Government.
 He holds the portfolio of Skill Development and Vocational Education.